dsteelma-umd/redcap-data-purge/README.md

 RedCap database containing only information for a particular set of project ids and user names.

-1) Copy the "env_example" file to ".env" and fill out the parameters.
+1) Follow the steps in the "Application Setup" section, including copying the "env_example" file to ".env" and filling out the parameters.
 For the following steps, the following parameters were used for the filenames:

 | Parameter | Value |